 Yes, this is the famous Dracula’s Castle used by Bram Stocker in his famous Dracula vampire novel.
 Count Dracula has a few historical ties to a real Romanian ruler called Vlad the Impaler (Vlad Țepeș in Romanian).
 A bloody and fierce ruler, Vlad Țepeș only visited Bran Castle a few times during his lifetime.

-Summers also bring lots and lots of tourists here, as Bran castle is one of the most famous Romanian castles.
+Summers also bring lots and lots of tourists here, as Bran castle is one of the most famous castles in Romania.
 Even though busy during the summers, you can easily find budget hotels in the Bran area and enjoy the beautiful local area.

 Parking is very tricky here and, other than parking around the Bran Castle front entrance, there are not many designated areas for parking.